New Jersey Weapons Offense Attorney

 - Negotiate for and pursue a plea bargaining agreement

-Under New Jersey law, the prosecution is required to prove a weapons charges case in order to obtain a conviction.
+Under New Jersey law, the prosecution is required to prove a weapons charge case in order to obtain a conviction.
 There are a number of effective defenses against weapons charges that seek to have them dismissed even before the case goes to court.
 For instance, we can file a motion to suppress any and all evidence that was unlawfully obtained if they violated your Miranda rights or laws against unreasonable searches and seizures.

-If you have been arrested for a weapons offense, the skilled and experienced legal team at Kalavruzos, Mumola, Hartman, Lento & Duff, LLC will work on ways to challenge the evidence against you.
-Contact a qualified Hamilton Weapons Charges Lawyer from our firm today to find out how.
+If you have been arrested for a weapons offense, the skilled and experienced legal team at Hartman Duff, LLC will work on ways to challenge the evidence against you.
+Contact a qualified New Jersey Weapons Offense Attorney from our firm today to find out how.

 Other Available Options After a NJ Weapons Charge

 Under the New Jersey court system, there is a Pretrial Intervention (PTI) program available for some weapons charge offenders.
 PTI is a special program wherein a person with no prior convictions can apply in order to avoid trial and conviction.
-The weapons charges against those who successfully complete a PTI are dismissed.
+The weapons charges against those who successfully complete PTI are dismissed.
 They would have no conviction and no criminal record.

 However, not everyone who applies is accepted.
 When it comes to weapons offenses in New Jersey, there is a presumption that the offender is ineligible.
 The law requires a person to show “compelling reasons” why he should be admitted to PTI.